nestordemeure/breviarium/data/english.md

 Put little trust in one who promises easily, for he is a liar and deceiver.

-Judge someone to be a keeper of secrets if he never reveals the secrets of another to you out of any friendship - and so suborn such a person to entrust something to him, or to seek from him what you have entrusted: but they are more apt to disclose things to women, children, their beloved, and those they love as superior to themselves.
+Judge someone to be a keeper of secrets if he never reveals the secrets of another to you, even in friendship.
+Convince a friend to entrust something to the individual you are testing, or have them try to obtain information from the individual that you have entrusted to them.
+However, be aware that people are more likely to disclose secrets to women, children, their beloved, and those they consider superior to themselves.
 If he reveals someone else's secret to you, entrust him with nothing, because he may have someone he loves as much as you.

 It will sometimes be helpful to intercept, read and resend the letters of one's subjects.